 Now that we’ve understood the “why” behind setting and editing your WordPress homepage, let’s explore how to complete the process.

-Defining a Static Homepage in WordPress
+How to Set a Static Homepage in WordPress

-Start by opening up your WordPress dashboard and going to Settings > Reading.
+To change your WordPress homepage start by opening up your WordPress dashboard and going to Settings > Reading.
 Select the Reading tab to open up several settings for your homepage.

 For example, a standard setup would be to choose the Homepage or Front Page as your Front Page.
 Keep in mind, this all depends on the names you give your pages, so it could be completely different for you.

-For the Posts page, you might select a page called Blog or Posts or whatever else you decided on.
+For the Posts Page, you might select a page called Blog or Posts or whatever else you decided on.